Maine Court Records

 How to Fight a Traffic Ticket in Maine

 In Maine, traffic tickets are issued to road users who commit traffic violations or traffic infractions.
-A law enforcement officer gives the formal notice, which indicates the exact traffic law that the motorist allegedly violated.
-Traffic infractions usually result in a range of penalties, mostly restricted to fines and probable driver’s license suspension.
+A law enforcement officer typically issues the formal notice, which indicates the exact traffic law that the motorist allegedly violated.
+Traffic infractions usually result in a range of penalties, mostly related to fines and probable driver’s license suspension.
 Not all traffic violations are punishable with jail time since most are civil cases or non-criminal offenses.
 However, these cases are typically strict liability offenses, meaning that the driver may be convicted for the crime regardless of the intent.

-According to state law, drivers who believe that the ticket they received were wrongly issued may fight the ticket in court to have it reduced or dismissed.
+According to state law, drivers who believe that the ticket they received was wrongly issued may fight the ticket in court to have it reduced or dismissed.
 The district court of the town or county where the violation occurred usually addresses traffic cases.
 The trials are held before a judge and not a jury because it is not a criminal case.
-Examples of these minor traffic violations include speeding, failing to signal, seat belt violations, etc. The Judicial Branch Violations Bureau handles traffic tickets for the entire State of Maine and offers multiple options through which drivers can pay their tickets.
+Some examples of these minor traffic violations include speeding, failing to signal, seat belt violations, etc. The Judicial Branch Violations Bureau handles traffic tickets for the entire State of Maine and offers multiple options through which drivers can pay their tickets.

 - The name of the person involved in the record, unless said person is a juvenile